marcbarry/jizhu/README.md

 # 记住 (jì zhù • "jee joo")

-Jizhu (from 记住 — *to remember*) is a flashcard system designed for learning Chinese through Pinyin and phonetic pronunciation.
+Jizhu (from 记住 — *to remember*) is a static, minimal flashcard system designed for learning Chinese through Pinyin and phonetic pronunciation.

 Hanzi can be hidden so you can focus purely on speaking — drilling Pinyin, tones and pronunciation as flashcards rather than getting stuck on characters.